neo4j/graphql/docs/rfcs/rfc-026-toolbox-tracking.md

 ## Problem

 Now that the GraphQL Toolbox has been published under https://graphql-toolbox.neo4j.io and has had some exposure in various forms it's time to gather data regarding how the GraphQL Toolbox is used.
-Hence adding basic tracking metrics is proposed in this pitch.
+Hence adding tracking metrics is proposed in this pitch.

-### User audience

-The `@neo4j/graphql` library's user audience are full stack developers who want a GraphQL API quickly without worrying about the database.

-The GraphQL Toolbox can further include developers wanting to experiment with GraphQL and Neo4j in general, yet also developers who want to experiment with/edit the (introspected) schema.
-The main aim is for prototyping and rapid development for both experienced as well as inexperienced users.

 ### Tracking consent

-We need to ask for tracking consent.
-Opt-in?
-Or can we do opt-out?
+The user needs to know that we are tracking certain events and needs to have the option to opt out.

+We can display a message that we enabled tracking by default and have a switch/checkbox in the settings for the user to allow/deny tracking at any time.

 ### Requirements

 Track basic metrics with [Segment](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/).
 Segment offers a JS library that we can leverage.

 Create a spreadsheet to list all the tracking events, their name, why we track it, etc. See a proposed structure of the document below with an example entry:

 | Event Category |  Event | Display Name  | Event fires once for every time  | Property  | Property type  | Value  | Why capture this?  |
 |---|---|---|---|---| ---|---|---|
 | Environment Info  | toolbox-ready  |  Toolbox loaded | Toolbox app loaded  |  urlParameterPresent | Boolean |  - |  Track if the URL parameters are used |

+#### Type definitions and queries/mutations

+Track high level details of type definitions.
+- Number of types
+- Quantity of directive usage
+- Number of interfaces and unions

+Track high level information of queries/mutations:
+- Per executed query/mutation: complexity calculation with third-party lib.
+The [graphql-query-complexity](https://github.com/slicknode/graphql-query-complexity) lib seems to be the best choice.

+#### Additional tracking

+- Track "Want us to host your API for you?
+Click here to register your interest"
+- Track "Publish your API feature coming soon!
+Click here to register your interest"

+#### Tracking with UX focus

-A list of questions we need to answer:
+A list of questions we potentially need to answer (roughly ordered by priority):

 -   Is the database introspection being used via the initial modal?
 -   Is the database introspection (the `introspect` button) being used via the type definitions editor?